HUD and DOI announce Joint Task Force on Federal Land for Housing

 There is a shortage of more than 3.8 million housing units across the country, affecting communities of all sizes and economic backgrounds.
 This housing deficit contributes to rising home prices, increased rent burdens and challenges in housing accessibility for low- and middle-income families.
 By identifying and repurposing federal land for residential development, the task force aims to expand housing opportunities and alleviate these pressures.

-DOI manages more than 500 million acres of federally owned land, accounting for roughly 78% of all federally owned land in the United States.
+DOI manages more than 500 million acres of federally owned land, accounting for roughly 78 percent of all federally owned land in the United States.
 The distribution of this land varies by state, with certain regions having a significant portion of land under federal control.
 For example, in Nevada, approximately 80 percent of the land is federally owned, presenting a unique opportunity to explore residential development in partnership with state and local governments.

 While this initiative is still being developed, counties are excited by the opportunities presented by the partnership between DOI, HUD, local and state governments.
 As the leaders closest to the ground, counties provide an invaluable wealth of local knowledge and experience that will be essential to the effective implementation of this landmark initiative.